 Evenings at Wood Don Bar.

-There are a few great reggae-Thai bars on Koh Jum.
+There are a few great Thai-reggae bars on Koh Jum.
 One of the best is surely Wood Don Bar.
-It’s followed the rule book for building classic tropical beer spots inspired by Jamaica to the T.
+It has followed the rule book for building classic tropical beer spots inspired by relaxing Jamaica.

 Koh Jum Hostel ($)

-Sat right on the main street near the bustling Friend’s eatery (good steaks and blue cheese there), Koh Jum Hostel is one of the best budget choices on the whole island.
+Sat right on the main street near the bustling Friend’s eatery (good steaks and blue cheese there), Koh Jum Hostel is one of the best budget choices on the whole.
 A breezy and bright outdoor patio area opens into simple double rooms that have air conditioning and private bathrooms.
 There are also dorms for those on a tighter budget.
 The best part?
 The location.
-Pretty much every beach, village and restaurant is within striking distance.
+Pretty much every beach, Koh Jum village, and restaurant is within walking distance.

 Friendly Koh Jum ($$)

-Everyone who’s ever been to Koh Jum is likely to know of Friendly.
+Everyone who’s ever been to the island is likely to know of Friendly Koh Jum.
 It’s a B&B come guesthouse that sits right in the middle of the island.
 The woman who runs it is known for her super-tasty masaman curries and sticky-rice desserts.
 But there are also on-site bungalows that ooze charm and character.